Umma: Umm al-Aqarib (Gišša)

 The site of Umm al-Aqarib (located at 45.80°E longitude and 31.60°N latitude) lies about 6 kilometers southeast of Tell Jokha, covers about 5 square kilometers and is made up of 21 mounds the largest of which is 20 meters above the level of the plain.
 It is thought to be the ancient city of Gišša and was abandoned after the Early Dynastic period.
 The location was first visited by John Punnett Peters in the late 1800s, finding it relatively free from sand and featuring two prominent elevations of baked bricks set with bitumen.
 It was excavated for a total of 7 seasons in 1999–2002 (led by Donny George Youkhanna and Haider A. Urebi) and 2008–2010 (led by Taha Kerim Abod) under difficult conditions.
+Excavation was triggered by widespread looting at the site.
+Looting has continued.
 At Umm al-Aqarib, archaeologists uncovered levels from the Early Dynastic Period (c.
 2900–2300 BC), including residences, palaces, and several monumental buildings, including two Early Dynastic temples (the White Temple and Temple H).
 About 70 "cuneiform sources" were also excavated.
 The tutelary god is thought to be Ama-ušumgal-ana.
 Uruk period clay cone mosaics have also been found at the site.